rust-lang/book/src/ch17-05-traits-for-async.md

 or a `Pin` wrapping a reference to that type.
 We’ll see more on this syntax in Chapter 18.
-For now, it’s enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type which is wrapped in a `Pin`.
+For now, it’s enough to know that if we want to poll a future (to check whether it is `Pending` or `Ready(Output)`), we need a mutable reference to the type, which is wrapped in a `Pin`.

 `Pin` is a wrapper type.
 In some ways, it’s similar to the `Box`, `Rc`, and other smart pointer types we saw in Chapter 15, which also wrap other types.